 This section will walk you through pre-installation hardware setup, if any, that you will need to do prior to installing Debian.
 Generally, this involves checking and possibly changing firmware settings for your system.
 The "firmware" is the core software used by the hardware; it is most critically invoked during the bootstrap process (after power-up).
 Known hardware issues affecting the reliability of Debian GNU/Linux on your system are also highlighted.

 3.6.1.
-Invoking the BIOS Set-Up Menu
+Invoking OpenBoot